 - you explain your concerns clearly and you provide all the information we need to consider your complaint.

-There are also a number of organisations throughout the UK who will be able to advise you.
+There are also a number of organisations throughout the UK who will be able to advise you (all links below will open in a new window)

 These are examples of the types of cases where we may need to act: